adiz777/Om/README.md

-# OM - Reconnaissance Script
+# OM - Automated Reconnaissance Tool

 **Description:**

-OM is a minimalist reconnaissance script for Kali Linux designed to automate the execution of various command-line reconnaissance tools.
-It provides a streamlined approach to information gathering, helping security professionals and enthusiasts perform efficient and comprehensive reconnaissance.
+OM is a minimalist reconnaissance script designed to automate the execution of various command-line reconnaissance tools.
+It provides a streamlined approach to information gathering, helping security professionals and enthusiasts perform efficient and comprehensive reconnaissance on Kali Linux and other Linux environments.

 **Features:**